atisne/tasknote/README.markdown

 -------------
 Save in a place like /usr/bin and flag as executable with sudo chmod a+x /usr/bin/tasknote.

-Be sure to edit the FOLDER var in the script.
-If it does not exist, you will be asked if you want to create it during the first run.
+You can adjust the FOLDER variable (tasknotes location) in the script.
+If the path does not exist, you will be asked if you want to create it during the first run.

 You can also configure the EDITOR (default: vim), VIEWER (default: cat), as well as NOTEMSG, the annotation message appended to the task in taskwarrior.